Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 Tab 6.
 Data Manager

-My favorite and relatively new addition to Bru’n Water, you now have the ability to store batch data and multiple recipes in a single spreadsheet.
+My favorite, relatively new addition to Bru’n Water is the ability to store batch data and multiple recipes in a single spreadsheet.
+This alone is worth a donation to unlock!
 This functionality saves the entire set of pertinent data, including information from the Water Report Input, Sparge Acidification, Grain Bill Input, and Water Adjustment tabs.
 Be aware that if you later change the Water Report Input and restore a previous Batch, you may need to go back and change your source water report.

 As with the other pages, all of the blue fields are editable.

-To save a batch, simply name it in the blue field under Batch Name.
-The first field defaults to “Enter Batch Name Here”.
+To save a batch, enter a name in the blue field labeled Batch Name.
+The first field defaults to “Enter Batch Name Here.
 Do not confuse this with the pink colored field.
-I generally name them after the Beer name I input on the Grain Bill Input tab.
+I generally name them after the Beer name I input on the Grain Bill Input tab, which matches my Beer Smith recipe name.
+I'll also make sure to match the batch number if I'm using that feature.

 Note: If you have the previous subscriber edition with several recipes, you can easily cut or copy the entire pale blue area from the previous spreadsheet, and paste into the same area on the new spreadsheet.

-For demonstration purposes, I have added a second identical recipe and simply changed its name.
-To load a different recipe, click on the pink cell on row 2.
-A drop-down box will appear and you can simply choose the desired recipe.
+For demonstration purposes, I have added a second identical recipe and renamed it.
+To load a different recipe, click on the pink cell in row 2.
+A drop-down box will appear, and you can choose the desired recipe.
 This will load all of the data into the spreadsheet.
-You can then make additional changes or tweaks, and then click the yellow Save button and the data will be written over.
-If for any reason you do not wish to save changes and simply restore to the previous data points, you can do the same using the yellow Reload button.
+You can save.
+If you do not wish to save changes and restore to the previous data points, you can do the same using the yellow Reload button.

 Tab 7: Raw Text Summary

-I like to keep information together in BeerSmith and this tab allows me to copy and paste the comprehensive Water Adjustments in clear text into the notes of the BeerSmith recipe.
-Simply highlight the desired information, open the recipe in BeerSmith, navigate to the notes area, and paste.
+I like to keep information together in BeerSmith, and this tab lets me copy and paste the comprehensive Water Adjustments in plain text into the BeerSmith recipe notes.
+Highlight the desired information, open the recipe in BeerSmith, navigate to the notes area, and paste.

 Tab 8: Water Knowledge